cosmos/relayer/README.md

    $ rly light init chain-b -f
    ```

-9. Next, we generate a new path representing a client, connection, channel and a
+9. Next, generate a new path representing a client, connection, channel, and a
    specific port between the two networks.

    ```shell
    $ rly paths generate chain-a chain-b transfer --port=transfer
    ```

-10. Finally, we start the relayer on the path created in step (9).
+10. Finally, start the relayer on the path created in step (9).
 The relayer
     will periodically update the clients and listen for IBC messages to relay.

     ```shell